 Mobile and embedded devices, more than any other technology, are an integral part of our lives and have the potential to become a part of us.
 This article discusses what “human experience” testing is and is not, and uses concepts from human computer interaction design theory to establish a framework for developing “human experience” test scenarios.

 The Incremental Commitment Spiral Model: Principles and Practices for Successful Systems and Software describes a process model generator.
 InfoQ interviewed the authors Barry Boehm and Richard Turner.

 Before you start a project, achieving team alignment is essential for efficacy and efficiency.
 This article describes how to do a single full-day inception meeting to get the extended team aligned.

 Tracking projects is challenging when enterprises adopt agile in product development.
 Smaller work items and lower work in process improves risk management and supports agile execution and learning.
 3

-Commitment is a graphical business novel about managing project risks with “Real Options”, a way of thinking to improve your decision making.
-InfoQ attended the book launch on May 14 in Amersfoort, The Netherlands and spoke with the authors about decision making, risks and technical debt.
+Commitment is a graphical business novel about managing project risks with “Real Options”, a way to improve decision making.
+InfoQ spoke with the authors about decisions, risks and technical debt.
+1

-Building on their work on Real Options, Chris Matts and Olav Maassen are writing a graphic novel to explain the concepts and share their knowledge in the area.
-They discussed the novel, the process of producing it and the crowdsourcing model of funding with Shane Hastie from InfoQ.
-A sample chapter is available for InfoQ readers to download.
+Building on their work on Real Options, Chris Matts and Olav Maassen are writing a graphic novel to explain the concepts and share their knowledge.
+They discussed the novel and the process with InfoQ.

 One category of risk that project teams need to ensure they address is business value failure – delivering a product that fails to provide value for the business investor.
 3